Uniswap/interface/README.md

 - Run `yarn` to install packages, then run `yarn pod` in the main directory.

+**NOTE:** If you want to build and run the app on XCode, please run `pod install` as that would make XCode build for arm64 an speed up your build times on an M1 Mac

 ### Important Libraries

 Get familiar with the following (no particular order):